 Should Parents Buy Their Kids’ Shoes a 1/2 or Full Size Bigger?

-I suggest that parents provide their children with shoes that are half a size bigger than their kids’ actual foot size, to be more precise, there should be 3/16 of an inch or 0.4 centimeters of space between your child’s longest toe and the end of the shoes.
+I recommend buying your child’s shoes half a size larger than their actual foot measurement.
+To be more specific, aim for about 3/16 of an inch (or 0.4 cm) of space between your child’s longest toe and the front of the shoe.

-Keep in mind that the amount of space I recommend is from your child’s longest toe and the end of the shoes.
-In most cases, the child’s longest toe is the big toe.
-However, there are children who might have their second or middle toe as their longest toe.
-In the image below the child’s longest toe is not the big toe, is the second toe:
+Keep in mind, the recommended space is between your child’s longest toe and the front of the shoe.
+While it’s usually the big toe, some children have a longer second or middle toe.
+In the image below, for example, the second toe is the longest.

 Is It Safe to Provide Your Child with a Full Shoe Size Bigger?